 Born in 1828, Leo Tolstoy came from an aristocratic Russian family with links to some of the most powerful Russian families.
 He was the fourth cousin of Alexander Pushkin.

 In his early life, he struggled with his studies and drifted through life ending up with large gambling debts.
 Fed up with his aimless and empty life he volunteered to serve in the Russian army.
-However, this experiences as a soldier led him to become a pacifist in later life.
+However, these experiences as a soldier led him to become a pacifist in later life.
 He wrote his battlefield observations in Sevastopol Sketches, and this raised his profile as a leading Russian writer, gaining the attention even of the current Tsar.
 Later, looking back on these years (in his Confessions 1882), he bitterly regretted his misspent years

 “I cannot recall those years without horror, loathing, and heart-rending pain.
 I killed people in war, challenged men to duels with the purpose of killing them, and lost at cards; I squandered the fruits of the peasants’ toil and then had them executed; I was a fornicator and a cheat.
 Lying, stealing, promiscuity of every kind, drunkenness, violence, murder — there was not a crime I did not commit… Thus I lived for ten years.”